GFZ-Centre-for-Early-Warning/caravan/APACHE_INSTALLATION_README.txt

 (just for curiosity and avoid reduncancies, needs still to check if the -v option makes sense with the --delete)

+7) Create a matplotlib if needed (Have a try via sudo tail..., see below, and try to load the page.
+If the terminal prints errors due to matplotlib, see solution below)

 ================================================================================

 YOU CAN ALWAYS CHECK THE SERVER ERROR BY TYPING ON THE SERVER TERMINAL: